michaelpq/michaelpq.github.io/manuals/arch-linux/installation-2/system-settings/index.markdown

     timedatectl set-ntp 1

-Then check the status of the software clock with this command, "NTP enabled" shoud print "yes".
+Then check the status of the software clock with this command, "NTP enabled" should print "yes".

     # timedatectl status
           Local time: Wed 2013-07-10 15:39:56 JST